Wild Life (Hedley album)

 Wild Life is the fifth studio album by Canadian pop/rock band Hedley.
-It was released via Universal Music Canada on November 11, 2013 in their native Canada, while the album was via Capitol Records in the US on May 20, 2014.
+It was released via Universal Music Canada on November 11, 2013, in Canada, while the album was via Capitol Records in the US on May 19, 2014.
 The album debuted and peaked at No. 4 on the Canadian Albums Chart.
 It sold 64,000 copies in Canada in 2013.
 Wild Life was certified Platinum by Music Canada on March 10, 2014.
-The album was released in the US on May 19, 2014.

-Promotion
+Background and recording

+The album was recorded at Anew Tunes Studios, Fader Mountain Sound and The Armoury Studio in Vancouver, The Lair and Van Howes Studios in Los Angeles, and The Roost Studios in Santa Monica.
+It was produced by Jacob Hoggard and Brian Howes.